yanggeng1995/GAN-TTS/README.md

 ## Attention
 * I did not use the loss function mentioned in the paper.
 I modified the loss function and learn from ParallelWaveGAN(https://arxiv.org/pdf/1910.11480.pdf).
 * I did not use linguistic features, I use mel spectrogram, so the model can be considered a vocoder.
-* I modified the discriminator and used a single discriminator.
-Experiments show that the combination of multiple discriminators and stft loss makes the result not ideal.
-A single discriminator will perform better.

 ## Notes
 * This is not official implementation, some details are not necessarily correct.